Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 At the vía Primavera, Natalia showed us some stores, with locally made clothes.
 She also made some recommendations for the best coffee (Cafe Pergamino) and the best ice cream in Medellín (Amor Acuyá).
 Such a tasty ice cream was very tempting, but due to the long line, we decided to pass.

-At the actual (lleras) park that is currently being renovated, Natalia explained that -because of the renovation- the locals’ nightlife has largely moved to the vía Provenza.
+At the actual (lleras) park that was being renovated, Natalia explained that -because of the renovation- the locals’ nightlife has largely moved to the vía Provenza.

-However, we still found it very lively and cozy in Lleras park with live music and lots of restaurants and cafes.
+However, we still found Lleras park very lively and cozy, with live music and lots of restaurants and cafes.

-At the end of the free El Poblado tour, Natalia showed us some photos of the old El Poblado, before it was filled with high-rise buildings for rich Colombians in the 1970s and drug lord Escobar laundered his money there.
+At the end of the free El Poblado tour, Natalia showed us some photos of the old El Poblado, before the construction of the high-rise buildings for rich Colombians in the 1970s and drug lord Escobar laundered his money there.
 What a difference!

 After giving Natalia a (well-deserved) tip, everyone went their separate ways and we decided to have another drink at the Envy Rooftop Bar in the Charlee hotel.
 The view there was said to be amazing and yes it was indeed!

-With a coconut lemonade (no piña colada because of prohibition -:)) we toasted to el Poblado.
-Learned a lot about the (not always beautiful) history of El Poblado and got many tips for the nicest places to eat and drink.
+With a coconut lemonade (no piña colada because of the elections -:)) we toasted to el Poblado.
+We learned a lot about the (not always beautiful) history of El Poblado and got many tips for the nicest places to eat and drink.
 What a wonderful first day of our stay in Medellín!

 Written by Jeanette